ShemmyYo/slot-mashine-python/README.md

 ***

 ### __High-Sores__
-Option 3 on main menu displays top 10 High-Scores.
+Option 3 on the main menu displays the top 10 High-Scores.
 You can come back to the main menu by hitting the Enter key.

 <details><summary>High-Scores IMAGE</summary>